shafiuzzaman-md/CS130A_Summer2022/README.md

 ## Academic Integrity

-- Cheating WILL be taken seriously.
-It is not fair toward honest students to take cheating lightly, nor is it fair to the cheater to let him/her go on thinking that cheating is a reasonable alternative in life.
-- The following is not considered cheating:
+All students are expected to understand and comply with university policies regarding academic integrity.
+Please understand that we take academic integrity seriously.
+Cheating, plagiarism, and other acts of academic dishonesty completely defeat the purpose of academia.
+You are expected to present your own work when submitting assignments for grading and you are expected to not misuse academic sources.
+You can view the university’s policy on student conduct at https://www.sa.ucsb.edu/regulations/student-conduct-code/student-conduct-code.

+You may:

-   - discussing broad ideas about programming assignments in groups, without being at a computer (with code-writing and debugging done individually, later).
+- Discuss broad ideas about programming assignments in groups, without being at a computer (with code-writing and debugging done individually, later).
-- The following is considered cheating:
+- Work with your peers on homework assignments, provided you write up your final full solution set on your own.
+- Ask the instructor or TAs questions and use their explanations to accomplish your assignments.
+- Check out course reserves or other textbooks for free at the library.

+You may not:
+- Collaborate with anyone in any way on reading assignments, midterm, and final.
-   - discussing programming assignments with someone who has already completed the problem, or looking at their completed solution.
+- Discuss programming assignments with someone who has already completed the problem, or looking at their completed solution.
-   - looking at anyone else’s solution
-   - leaving your code (for example in an online repository) visible to others, leading others to look at your solution.
+- Leave your solutions or code (for example in an online repository) visible to others, leading others to look at your solution.
-   - receiving, providing, or soliciting assistance from unauthorized sources during a test.
-- Cheating on the programming assignment is not only unethical, but shows a fundamental misunderstanding of the purpose of these assignments.
+- Post course materials to Chegg, Stackexchange, or other tutoring sites.

+What are the consequences of committing academic dishonesty of any kind?

+- For your first offense, you will receive a 0 on assignments which are completed by violating the student conduct code.
+Further sanctions are decided by the Office of Student Conduct.

+## Accommodations for Students with Disabilities
+Students with disabilities may request academic accommodations for exams online through the ​UCSB Disabled Students Program​.
+Please make requests for exam accommodations through the online system as early in the class as possible to ensure proper arrangement. https://dsp.sa.ucsb.edu/services/

+Please note that exam accommodations will only be granted after the DSP office receives your requests, processes it, approves it, and informs the teaching staff in writing.

+## Syllabus Changes

+As we move through the course, some changes may be necessary to ensure a smoothly run class.
+I reserve the right to alter the syllabus in a reasonable fashion, provided I give everyone at least 24 hours advance notice.